Defying gravity? What could bring U.S. stocks down to earth

 “Be wary of a correction in the first half as Fed balance sheet increases wane,” said Andrew Brenner, head of international fixed income at NatAlliance Securities, in a note.

-(GRAPHIC: Repo and balance sheet expansion - here)
+(GRAPHIC: Repo and balance sheet expansion - here )

 Markets will increasingly focus on the U.S. presidential race as Democratic primaries begin next month and the general election in November draws closer.